irwineguiluz/moneyexchange-api/README.md

 ## Deployment
-- Copy .env.example to another new file, put it .env
+- Copy .env.example to another new file, call it .env

 You must run these commands to deploy the project successfully